Information last updated: March 2026

 Human Resource Management

-On the surface, human resource management may seem straightforward, simply involving the oversight of employees within a company.
-Upon a closer look, it often encompasses a number of responsibilities related to the mission and culture of an organization, which means your duties and responsibilities as an HR manager can vary by employer and work setting.
+On the surface, human resource management may seem straightforward, consisting simply of overseeing employees within a company.
+Upon closer inspection, it often encompasses a range of responsibilities related to an organization’s mission and culture, which means your duties and responsibilities as an HR manager can vary by employer and work setting.

-Generally, human resource management is defined as the creation of systems that organize people within an organization—such as staffing, compensation, benefits, and defining or designing work.
-For human resources managers, employees are among an organization’s most valuable assets.
+For human resources managers (HRM), employees are among an organization’s most valuable assets.
 And so, it is an HR manager’s job to foster talent and cultivate individual and collective success, all while maximizing profit and achieving company-wide goals.

 Human resource management may be a good fit for those interested in working at the intersection of business and people.
 But that’s not the only factor that might motivate someone to choose this career path.
 For some, job outlook and earning potential count.
-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for human resources managers are expected to grow by 9% between 2020 and 2030.
-While salary varies by location, experience level and a host of other factors, the BLS reports that the median annual salary for HR managers was $126,230 in 2021.
+According to the U.S. Department of Labor’s Bureau of Labor Statistics (BLS) Occupational Outlook Handbook, job opportunities for human resources managers are expected to grow by 5% between 2024 and 2034.

-Further on in this guide, we describe the responsibilities and daily tasks of human resources managers as well as some common steps you can take to become one.
+Later in this guide, we describe the responsibilities and daily tasks of human resources managers, as well as common steps you can take to become one.

 What is the aim of HRM?